justsml/dans-blog/content/posts/2023-08-13--mastering-functional-pipelines-passing-state/index.md

 - ✅ Functions with repeated, common arguments. (e.g. If 4 methods accept `userRewards`, chances are you need a `Rewards` or other module.)
 - ✅ Functions whose arguments are provided directly by the output of prior functions.
 (Sequences of steps. e.g. `Extract`, `Transform`, `Load`.)
-- ❌ Anything vaguely related to the feature area, “product purchasing?”
+- ❌ Anything vaguely related to the feature area, "product purchasing?"
 - ❌ Functions featuring common prefix or suffix naming?
 - ❌ Functions which require large objects as arguments, despite only using a few values from inside those object(s). (e.g. `applyTaxes({ user, business, rewards, kitchenSink })` vs `applyTaxes({ subTotal })`)

-While there is no single “right answer” to designing modules, it helps to identify 2-3 options for organization - draw an outline, write “fantasy” code, ask "does it spark joy?"
+While there is no single "right answer" to designing modules, it helps to identify 2-3 options for organization - draw an outline, write "fantasy" code, ask "does it spark joy?"

 <aside>
 📌 It often takes a few attempts at module organization before your Domain Model shakes out.
 Don’t agonize getting it perfect.